 Legislation passed in 1996 authorized a Free Fishing and Park Entry Day in Nebraska.
 The day is designed to attract those who no longer fish or who have never fished and to give them an opportunity to do so without the need to purchase a license.
 Free Fishing and Park Entry Day is held the Saturday before Memorial Day weekend.
 Anglers can take advantage of that day, invite a non-angler friend along and take them on a fishing trip on any water body in the state showing them how much fun fishing really is.

-- to leave dead fish or any part thereof on the banks or in the water of any stream, lake or other body of water.
+- leave dead fish or any part thereof on the banks or in the water of any stream, lake or other body of water.

-- to use a crossbow or similar device while archery fishing, except for a disabled person who has a medical certificate on file.
+- use a crossbow or similar device while archery fishing, except for a disabled person who has a medical certificate on file.

-- to seine sport fish of any size.
+- seine sport fish of any size.

-- to use float lines.
+- use float lines.

-- to attach limb lines with nails, or more than 12 inches above the water to trees on any lake or reservoir.
+- attach limb lines with nails, or more than 12 inches above the water to trees on any lake or reservoir.

-- to release in public waters of the state any fish that did not originate from that body of water.
+- release in public waters of the state any fish that did not originate from that body of water.